kadolor/wvs/wvs_cli.md

 Before beginning this Get Started tutorial, you must have the following:

 * A Wherobots account.
-If you don't have an account yet, see [Creating Your Wherobots Account](https://docs.wherobots.com/latest/get-started/create-account/) in the Wherobots documentation.
+If you don't have an account yet, see [Creating Your Wherobots Account](https://docs.wherobots.com/latest/get-started/create-account/).
 * A valid Wherobots API key.
-If you don't have an API key, see [API Keys](https://docs.wherobots.com/latest/get-started/api-keys/) in the Wherobots documentation.
+If you don't have an API key, see [API Keys](https://docs.wherobots.com/latest/get-started/api-keys/).
-* Python 3.x
+* An active version of Python.
+For more information on active versions of Python, see [Active Releases](https://www.python.org/downloads/#Active-Python-Releasex) in the Python Documentation.
 * A code editor or IDE.
 * A packagage manager like `pip`.